jolicode/MediaBundle/doc/variations/variations.rst

 Here are some explanations about this configuration:

 - ``enable_auto_webp: true``: this will generate the variation in WebP format, in addition to the original format.
 In other words, you can either explicitely request the ``profile_picture_webp`` variation, which will generate the image in WebP format.
-If you use the `twig:joli:Picture <twig-components.rst>`_ component, the WebP version will be automatically used by browsers that support it.
+If you use the `twig:joli:Picture <../misc-features/twig-components.rst>`_ component, the WebP version will be automatically used by browsers that support it.
 - ``pixel_ratios: [1, 2, 3]``: this will generate the variation for pixel ratios 2x and 3x in addition to the 1x version.
 In other words, you can explicitely request the ``profile_picture@2x`` and ``profile_picture@3x`` variations.
-If you use the `twig:joli:Picture <twig-components.rst>`_ component, the correct pixel-ratio version will be automatically used by browsers that support it.
+If you use the `twig:joli:Picture <../misc-features/twig-components.rst>`_ component, the correct pixel-ratio version will be automatically used by browsers that support it.
 - ``post_processors``: this will optimize the JPEG images using jpegoptim with a maximum quality of 60.
 - ``processors``: this will ensure that, if the Imagine processor is used, it will use a JPEG quality of 99.
 - ``transformers``: this will crop the images to fit within a 100x100 box at 1x scale (so, the 2x and 3x versions will respectively generate 200x200 and 300x300 images).